North Carolina Speech Pathology Degrees

 North Carolina Cities with SLP Degrees

-There are six different locations in the state of North Carolina where students can pursue a Master's degree: Boone, Chapel Hill, Cullowhee, Durham, Greensboro, and Greenville.
+There are six different universities with campus locations in North Carolina where students can pursue a Master's degree: Boone, Chapel Hill, Cullowhee, Durham, Greensboro, and Greenville.

 Most of these programs are offered by popular public universities, such as Appalachian State University, East Carolina University, and the University of North Carolina at their locations in Chapel Hill and Greensboro.
 ECU also has an online version of the program for those looking at a career in speech pathology or audiology.

-Are there online SLP programs in North Carolina?
+Are there online speech pathology programs in North Carolina?

 Yes, there are online SLP programs at the graduate level at campuses in North Carolina.
 See the below list.